-Robert Southwell, a poet and prose writer of William Shakespeare and Ben Jonson's generation, spent his adolescence and early manhood in Italy.
+Robert Southwell, a poet and prose writer of William Shakespeare and Ben Jonson‘s generation, spent his adolescence and early manhood in Italy.
 His brief literary career flourished during the years when he was an underground Jesuit priest in Protestant England.
 It is agreed that Southwell brought with him from Italy the themes and the aesthetics of militant Counter-Reformation piety, although there is disagreement over the terms used to describe the resulting style: baroque, mannerist, metaphysical, meditative, Petrarchan, and contemplative are among the adjectives proposed.
-There is also disagreement over Southwell's literary achievement and the extent and significance of his influence.
-What cannot be doubted is his extraordinary popularity during his brief English career and the forty years following it.
-Contemporary writers seem to have been impressed by his clear, precise English, by the beauty of its rhythms, and by Southwell's gift for combining passion with moral and intellectual analysis.
-There is a strong case to be made for his influence on his contemporaries, among them Thomas Nashe, Thomas Lodge, and Shakespeare.
+There is also disagreement over Southwell’s literary achievement and the extent and significance of his influence.
+What cannot be doubted is his extraordinary popularity during his brief English career and the 40 years following it.
+Contemporary writers seem to have been impressed by his clear, precise English, by the beauty of its rhythms, and by Southwell’s gift for combining passion with moral and intellectual analysis.
+There is a strong case to be made for his influence on his contemporaries, among them Thomas Nashe, Thomas Lodge, and William Shakespeare.

 Robert Southwell was born around 1561 at Horsham St. Faith, Norfolk, the youngest son and fifth child in a family of eight.
 The Southwells, a county family that had prospered from the dissolution of the monasteries, formed part of a network of wealthy, interrelated families that included the Wriothsleys, Howards, Bacons, and Cecils as well as recusants such as Vaux, Arden, and Copley.
-Southwell was a studious boy whose father liked to call him "Father Robert."
-In 1576 Southwell, like many other boys of his class, was sent overseas to be educated in the Jesuit school at Douai.
+Southwell was a studious boy whose father liked to call him “Father Robert.”
+In 1576 he, like many other boys of his class, was sent overseas to be educated in the Jesuit school at Douai.
 He would not see England again for ten years.
-Between the ages of fifteen and seventeen he became convinced of his vocation to a religious life, and in 1578 he was admitted to the noviceship at Rome, where he embarked upon his formation as a Jesuit.
-In 1581 he transferred from the Roman to the English College, where he became tutor and perfect of studies.
+Between the ages of 15 and 17 he became convinced of his vocation to a religious life, and in 1578 he was admitted to the noviceship at Rome, where he embarked upon his formation as a Jesuit.
+In 1581 he transferred from the Roman to the English College, where he became tutor and prefect of studies.
 He was ordained in 1584 and was sent on the English mission in 1586, landing secretly with his fellow Jesuit Henry Garnet somewhere between Dover and Folkestone in early July.
-He was about twenty-five years old.
+He was about 25 years old.

 Christopher Devlin estimated a Catholic priest’s chance of survival in England in 1586 as one in three.
 Southwell led the active but disguised and secret life of a pastor for six years, working mostly in and around London except for some journeys into the Midlands.
 For much of this period he lived under the protection of Anne, countess of Arundel, whose husband, the earl, was a prisoner in the Tower of London.
 In June 1592 the notorious priest hunter Richard Topcliffe succeeded in capturing Southwell.
 Topcliffe, Elizabeth I’s servant and favorite, “an atrocious psychopath,” in Geoffrey Hill’s words, was allowed to torture prisoners in his own house.
 Southwell was in this man’s hands and then in the hands of Privy Council interrogators and torturers for a month; news of his transfer to solitary confinement in the Tower was a relief to his friends.

-After more than two years' imprisonment he was moved to the notorious cell in Newgate called Limbo, and his trial took place on 20 February 1595 under the statute of 1585, which had made it treason to be a Catholic priest and administer the sacraments in England.
+After more than two years’ imprisonment he was moved to the notorious cell in Newgate called Limbo, and his trial took place on February 20, 1595 under the statute of 1585, which had made it treason to be a Catholic priest and administer the sacraments in England.
 He was found guilty and was executed the next day by hanging, drawing, and quartering.
 At his trial Southwell said that he had been tortured ten times and would rather have endured ten executions.
-Pierre Janelle, who quotes the records in detail, writes that Southwell made of his trial and execution "a work of art of supreme beauty."
-He was thirty-three at his death.
-Pope Paul VI canonized him on 25 October 1970 as one of the Forty Martyrs of England and Wales.
+Pierre Janelle, who quotes the records in detail, writes that Southwell made of his trial and execution “a work of art of supreme beauty.”
+He was 33 at his death.
+Pope Paul VI canonized him on October 25, 1970 as one of the Forty Martyrs of England and Wales.